 - Open and speedy communication among organization

-Those require the whole process on the assembly manufacturing line to adapt to a new way of thinking and a new perspective.
-Thereby leading to the resistance comes from both labor and middle management.
-They might question if the new way will be surely better than the existing business model?
+These require the whole process on the assembly manufacturing line to adapt to a new way of thinking and a new perspective.
+Therefore, both labor and middle management lead the resistance against it.
+They may question if the new way is actually better than the existing business model?

 2. The initial investment capital

-Small to medium organizations may not have the budgets to invest in new technologies and adapt existing ones.
-This can be a barrier when organizations intend to move towards the era of digitalization, but manufacturers must learn to see the wider vision.
-There will be investment costs upfront, but what is the cost of not investing in the technology to keep up with the global movement?
-That requires a good investment plan to help manufacturers know how much to set aside and when, what improvements to make and how to measure the outcome.
+Small to medium organizations may not have the budgets to invest in new technologies or adapt to existing ones.
+This can be a barrier when organizations intend to move towards the era of digitalization, but manufacturers must learn to see the bigger picture.
+There will be upfront investment costs, but think about what the cost of not investing in the technology and keeping up with the global movement will be?
+A good investment plan is required to help manufacturers know; how much to set aside and when, what improvements to make and how to measure their outcomes.

 3. Lack of knowledge and experience about digital transformation

-One of the biggest manufacturing digitization challenges is the lack of relevant knowledge to implement advanced manufacturing technologies in a safe and secure manner.
-When increasing their advanced technology capabilities in manufacturing, it’s required that manufacturers have to make many efforts to learn to use advanced data analytics, AI and machine learning, digital twins, and automation.
-Otherwise, the lack of knowledge in these and other areas can hold back progress.
-Manufacturing companies may not have their own tech team to answer all questions or suggest good operational plans, so outsourcing will be helpful to reduce the stress of adoption.
+One of the biggest manufacturing digitization challenges is the lack of relevant knowledge in implementing advanced manufacturing technologies in a safe and secure manner.
+When increasing their advanced technology capabilities in manufacturing, it’s required that manufacturers have to make an effort to learn to use advanced data analytics, AI and machine learning, digital twins, and automation.
+Otherwise, the lack of knowledge in these, and other areas, can hold back progress.
+Manufacturing companies may not have their own tech teams to answer all their questions or suggest the most suitable operational plans, so outsourcing can be helpful to reduce the stress of adoption.

-External consultants like Kyanon Digital can guide manufacturing companies through investment plans, provide guidance and help make the transformation easier.
+External consultants like Kyanon Digital can guide manufacturing companies through investment plans, provide advice and help make the transformation easier.

 4. Security concern with digital transformation

-As digitalization becomes a global trend and growth factor, more and more equipment is connected through IoT.
-Human workers are being replaced gradually by robotics, AI and autonomous machines are taking over administrative tasks – often unsupervised.
-Loads of data are generated through all this, so security of all data – both personal and professional – has been a big challenge as well as a growing concern for years.
+As digitalization becomes a global trend and a measurement of growth, more and more equipment is connected through IoT.
+Human workers are gradually being replaced by robotics and AI and autonomous machines are taking over administrative tasks – often unsupervised.
+All of this generates a large amount of data, so keeping all data secure – both personal and professional – has been a big challenge and a growing concern for years.

-Certainly, employees and management alike are having concern over the security of personal data within the system.
-Any violation can potentially lead to substantial losses – or worse, whole business collapse.
+Certainly, employees and management alike are having concerns over the security of personal data within the system.
+Any violation could potentially lead to substantial losses – or worse, whole business collapses.

 5. Rigid Infrastructure

-In order to start going digital, manufacturers’ efforts need to overcome existing infrastructures which are rigid and likely incompatible with advanced technology capabilities.
-And digital transformation requires the organization to transform in every aspect, beginning with training.
-Training may include, for example:
+In order to start going digital, manufacturers’ efforts need to be used to overcome existing infrastructures which are rigid and likely incompatible with advanced technology capabilities.
+Digital transformation requires the organization to transform in every aspect, beginning with training.
+Training may include:

 - New robotic operations;